 Pakistan is the land of tea drinkers, and tea is the keystone of all Pakistani social gatherings.
 From family functions to nights out with friends, you can expect to have tea anytime Pakistanis gather together.

-With the love the Pakistani people have for tea, it seems unlikely we would ever switch to coffee.
+With the Pakistani people’s love for tea, it seems unlikely we would ever switch to coffee.
 Surprisingly, even the most traditional Pakistani households reach for bottles of coffee when the cold seasons set in.

 You might think Pakistan is new to coffee.
 However, the background of this beverage can be traced back to the Mughal Empire.
 Coffee was a prized commodity in Arabia, and you could only export roasted coffee beans from the region.
 This prevented coffee from being grown anywhere else.